 Join Our Board

-The Board of Directors is responsible for the governance and accountability of the Association.
+The Board of Directors is responsible for the governance and accountability of the organization.
 Among their responsibilities are to establish the agency’s vision, mission, services principles, strategic priorities and overall direction, and to monitor progress as well as compliance with relevant legislation.

 - The Nominating & Membership Committee also has three to five members.
 Areas of responsibility include the recruitment and maintenance of Association membership and the nomination and orientation of qualified candidates for vacancies on the Board of Directors.

-- Additional, committees such as Housing, Fundraising, and Recreation may be established as needed by the Board.
+- Additional committees such as Housing, Fundraising, and Recreation may be established as needed by the Board.

 To apply to join the CLPS Board click here to fill out the application form:

-1. Attend regular Board meetings and participate in deliberations by asking questions, expressing views and suggestions, making or seconding motions and voting.
+1. Attend regular meetings and participate in deliberations by asking questions, expressing views and suggestions, making or seconding motions and voting.

-2. Attend and participate in special Board meetings and membership meetings, including but not limited to, Annual General Meetings, strategic planning sessions and Board development events.
+2. Attend and participate in special meetings and membership meetings, including but not limited to, Annual General Meetings, strategic planning sessions and Board development events.

 3. Accept appointments to Board committees as members or chairs, attend committee meetings and assist in carrying out committee work.
 Chairs will prepare agendas, motions for Board consideration and annual reports if required.

-4. Accept or volunteer to perform other duties for the Board; for example, serve as an Officer, undertake a special project, represent the Board on a management committee or an external body, assist in fund raising.
+4. Accept or volunteer to perform other duties for the Board; for example, serve as an Officer, undertake a special project, represent the Board on a management committee or an external body, assist in fundraising.

 5. Prepare for meetings by reading and considering agenda documents in advance.